Convex Factorization Machine for Regression: Introduction

 In this paper, we propose the \emph{convex factorization machine} (CFM).
 We employ the linear+quadratic model, Eq.~\eqref{cfm-model} and estimate $\boldw$ and $\boldW$ such that the squared loss between the output $\boldy$ and the model prediction is minimized.
 More specifically, we regularize the linear parameter $\boldw$ with the $\ell_2$-regularizer and the quadratic parameter $\boldW$ with the \emph{trace norm} regularizer.
 Then, we formulate the CFM optimization problem as a semidefinite programming problem and solve it with Hazan's algorithm \cite{hazan2008sparse}, which is a Frank-Wolfe algorithm \cite{frank1956algorithm,jaggi2013revisiting}.
 A key advantage of the proposed method over existing FMs is that CFM can find a globally optimal solution, while FM can get poor locally optimal solutions.
 Moreover, our proposed CFM framework is a general variant of convex matrix factorization with nuclear norm regularization, and the CFM algorithm is simple and can be implemented easily.
 Finally, since CFM is a general factorization framework, it can be easily applied to any factorization problems including multi-view factorization problems \cite{khan2014bayesian}.
 We demostrate the effectiveness of the proposed method first through synthetic and real-world datasets.
 Then, we show that the proposed method outperforms a state-of-the-art multi-view factorization method on toxicogenomics data.

-{\bf Contribution:} The contributions of this paper are summarized below: \begin{itemize} \item We formulate the FM problem as a semidefinite programming problem, which is a convex formulation. \item We show that the proposed CFM framework includes the matrix factorization with nuclear norm regularization \cite{jaggi2010simple} as a special case. \item We propose a simple yet efficient optimization procedure for the semidefinite programming problem using Hazan's algorithm \cite{hazan2008sparse}. \item We applied the proposed CFM for a toxicogenomics prediction task; it outperformed a state-of-the-art method. \end{itemize}
+{\bf Contribution:} The contributions of this paper are summarized below: \begin{itemize} \item We formulate the FM problem as a semidefinite programming problem, which is a convex formulation. \item We show that the proposed CFM framework includes the matrix factorization with nuclear norm regularization \cite{jaggi2010simple} as a special case. \item We formulate a Tucker based tensor completion problem \cite{tucker1966some,tomioka2010estimation,tomioka2013convex} as a CFM problem.
+Thanks to the formulation, we can naturally handle large-scale sparse tensor completion problems.
+To our knowledge, this is the first work. \item We propose a simple yet efficient optimization procedure for the semidefinite programming problem using Hazan's algorithm \cite{hazan2008sparse}. \item We applied the proposed CFM for a toxicogenomics prediction task; it outperformed a state-of-the-art method. \end{itemize}